gep13/gep13/input/blog/helicopter-flying-lesson.md

 Title: Helicopter flying lesson
 Published: 26/7/2010
 Tags:
-- General
+- general
-- Helicopter
+- helicopter
-- Personal
+- personal
 ---

 For my birthday last year I got a helicopter trial flying lesson from my girlfriend, now fiance, (best birthday present ever!!), and yesterday was the day when I finally took it.